dougeby/IntuneDocs/intune/reports-proc-data-rest.md

     -  Click **Save**.
     -  Copy the value of your key.
 You won’t be able to retrieve the key after you close the **Settings** blade for the Keys.

-## Grant the native app access to the web app
+## Grant the native app access to the Microsoft Intune API

 You now have an app defined in Azure.
-Grant access from the native to the Intune Data Warehouse API.
+Grant access from the native app to the Microsoft Intune API.

 1. Click the native app.
 You named the app something such as Intune Data Warehouse Client.
 2. Click **Required permissions** from the **Settings** blade
 3. Click **Add** in the **Required permissions** blade.
 4. Click **Select an API**.
 5. Search for the web app name.
-It is named **Intune Data Warehouse API**.
+It is named **Microsoft Intune API**.
 6. Click on the app in the list.
 7. Click **Select**.
-8. Check the **Delegated Permissions** box.
+8. Check the **Delegated Permissions** box to add **Get data warehouse information from Microsoft Intune**.

     ![Enable access](media\reports-get_rest_data_client_access.png)

 9. Click **Select**.
 10. Click **Done**.
-11. Click **Grant Permissions** in the Required permissions blade.
+11. Optionally, click **Grant Permissions** in the Required permissions blade.
+This will grant access to all accounts in the current directory.
+This will prevent the consent dialog box from appearing for every user in the tenant.
+For more information see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
 12. Click **Yes**.

-## Get data from the Intune Data Warehouse API with Postman
+## Get data from the Microsoft Intune API with Postman

 You can work with the Intune Data Warehouse API with a generic REST client such as Postman.
 Postman can  provide insight into the features of the API, the underlying OData data model, and troubleshoot your  connection to the API resources.
 In this section, you can find information about generating an Auth2.0 token for your local client.
 The client will need the token to authenticate with Azure AD and access the API resources.